What is Blepharospasm?

 Terms:

 • Blepharospasm: It refers eyelid muscles around the eye which close involuntarily.
-This might possibly cause loss of vision, especially while reading, headaches, and eyebrow strain.
+This might cause loss of vision, especially while reading, headaches, and eyebrow strain.
 The early symptoms of blepharospasm include increased blink rate (77%), eyelid spasms (66%), eye irritation (55%), midfacial or lower facial spasm (59%), brow spasm (24%), and eyelid tic (22%).

 • Lagophthalmos: Patients with lagophthalmos have an inability to close eyelids.
-This might possibly occur, for instance, in patients with Thyroid eye disease.
+This might occur, for instance, in patients with Thyroid eye disease.
 Visit the lagophthalmos page for more details.

 • Ectropion: Ectropion is when the eyelid turns out.
 Visit the Lid Malposition page for more details.